-If you get there by 9 am you will beat all the crowds and fewer crowds mean you will be able to walk around faster.
+If you get there by 9am you will beat all the crowds and fewer crowds means you will be able to walk around faster.

-Next walk through Kensington Palace and gardens, through to Hyde Park and finally reaching Buckingham Palace.
+Next walk through Kensington Palace & Gardens, through Hyde Park finally reaching Buckingham Palace.
 If watching the changing of the Guards is on your list then make sure you get to Buckingham Palace by 10:45 (I also have some tips in my London sightseeing tips on the best spot to watch this).
 I would say it would be impossible to do the changing of the Guard and a muesum so if it’s high on your list choose one or the other.

 Afterwards head to Westminster Abbey and Big Ben before crossing Westminster Bridge to Waterloo.

-Once you’re in Waterloo you can explore Leake Street Tunnel which became famous street art spot after Banksy hosted the Cans Festival in 2008.
-It’s the largest area in London for street art so it’s frequently having new pieces added or replace.
+Once you’re in Waterloo you can explore Leake Street Tunnel which became a famous street art spot after Banksy hosted the Cans Festival there in 2008.
+It’s the largest area in London for street art so it’s frequently having new pieces added or replaced.

 Ready for a drink?
-Waterloo Tap is also a short walk from Waterloo Station and set up in a converted railway arch, this funky bar boasts 20 kegs and 6 casks on constant rotation.
-They unfortunately don’t serve food.
+The Waterloo Tap is also a short walk from Waterloo Station and set up in a converted railway arch, this funky bar boasts 20 kegs and 6 casks on constant rotation.
+They also serve bar snacks but not full meals.

-Cross back over Hungerford Bridge and Golden Jubilee Bridges to Embankment.
-Just a short way up Villiers St you will find Gordon’s Wine Bar which is a 19th-century wine bar in a candlelit vaulted cellar.
+Cross back over the Golden Jubilee Bridge to Embankment.
+Just a short way up Villiers Street you will find Gordon’s Wine Bar which is a 19th-century wine bar in a candlelit vaulted cellar.
 It’s lovely to grab a glass of wine here and just relax your feet for a bit.

 Finish your day off in Covent Garden and Soho.
 There are lots of bars, restaurants and theatre options in the area, plenty to keep you entertained for an evening!